Conference call Full-Year Results

-A conference call with Walter Bien, CFO and Enno Dykmann, Treasurer, to discuss the 2019 Year Results.
+A conference call with Walter Bien, CFO and Enno Dykmann, Treasurer, to discuss the 2021 Full-Year Results.

 Frequently Asked Questions

 Alliander’s largest shareholders are the provinces of Gelderland, Friesland and Noord-Holland and the municipality of Amsterdam.
 They represent together some 76%.
 The other shareholders, with each less than 3% of the shares, are 72 smaller municipalities and the province of Flevoland.
 The authorized share capital of the company is divided into 350 million shares each having a nominal value of Euro 5.
 In total 136,794,964 shares had been issued.

 The equity of Alliander at 31 December 2021 amounted to EUR 4.470 billion.

 Alliander’s financial policy, which is part of its general policy and strategy, is to obtain an adequate return for shareholders and protect the interests of bondholders and other lenders, while maintaining the flexibility to grow and invest in the business.

 The financial framework within which Alliander aims to operate is: